ZiyaUsta/SWAN/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and include tests for new features.

 ## License
 SWAN is licensed under the [MIT License](LICENSE).

 ## Contact
-For questions or support, contact [Ziya Usta] at [ziyausta@artvin.edu.tr] or open an issue on GitHub.
+For questions or support, contact Ziya Usta at [ziyausta@artvin.edu.tr] or open an issue on GitHub.